-1. Ask your trusted neighbours or friends if they can check your house each week while you’re away.
-Leave them your itinerary and contact details so they can get in touch if anything goes wrong.
+Ask if they can check your home each week.
+It’s also a good idea to give them a copy of your itinerary and contact details so they can get in touch if anything goes wrong.

-7. As much as possible, make it look like you’re in residence while you’re away:
+As much as possible, make it appear as though you’re still at home:

-- Ask a neighbour to collect your mail and put out your bins for you once a week
+- Cancel deliveries and ask a neighbour to collect your mail and put out your bins once a week.

-- Hire a gardener or ask a friend to mow your lawns regularly
+- Hire a gardener or ask a friend to mow your lawns.

-- Purchase a timer switch that can be pre-set to turn your lights and appliances on and off.
-You could even look into installing a timed motor that opens and closes your curtains or blinds.
+- Use a timer switch to turn your lights and appliances on and off.

-8. Turn off and unplug appliances like your desktop computer, kettle and TV to save money and reduce the risk of an electrical fire.
+Turn off and unplug appliances like your computer, kettle and TV.
+You’ll save money and also reduce the risk of an electrical fire.

 5. Protect your belongings